 - B.2.1 Full time employees are required to devote their full time to their University responsibilities.
-Part time employees are required to devote the contracted proportion of their full time to their University responsibilities. - B.2.2 All consultancies and professional activities undertaken as a University employee require prior approval in accordance with University policies.
-Employees may undertake private activities with the prospect of financial gain provided such activities are not in competition with official activities of the University and provided: - a) the activities clearly do not impinge on or conflict with the employee's University responsibilities (including those of attendance/availability), and do not use University resources.
+Part time employees are required to devote the contracted proportion of their full time to their University responsibilities. - B.2.2 For academic support staff (Sessional Assistants) normal work hours will be set out in the letter of offer.
+The employee's hours of work may be varied by mutual agreement.
+If agreement cannot be reached following consultation with the employee, the University shall act reasonably when hours are varied including taking into consideration the employee's wishes.
+The employee may be required to work extra hours to meet reasonable requirements of the position.
+Academic support staff will be paid via timesheets. - B.2.3 All consultancies and professional activities undertaken as a University employee require prior approval in accordance with University policies.
+Employees may undertake private activities with the prospect of financial gain provided such activities are not in competition with official activities of the University and provided: - a) the activities clearly do not impinge on or conflict with the employee's University responsibilities (including those of attendance/availability), and do not use University resources or b) a general authority for the activities is given under policies adopted by the University from time to time;

-or b) a general authority for the activities is given under policies adopted by the University from time to time;
+or

-or c) written approval for a specific proposal has been given by the employer.
+c) written approval for a specific proposal has been given by the employer.
 Such approvals may be granted on conditions and withdrawn on reasonable notice.

-SECTION C: REMUNERATION TE WAHANGA C: TE UTU
+SECTION C: REMUNERATION TE WĀHANGA C: TE UTU